Aman-AT/MTH4000/readme.md

-# this is for programming in python exam week 8
+# This is for programming in python exam week 8